ahr85/MonitoR/sample.md

 my Raspberry Pi Stats
 ========================================================

 This is a sample document with some graphs about the usage of my Raspberry Pi.
 It's just for **testing** and there might be many more information to be shown.
 These are collected via the **cron.sh**.
+The code is available at [github](https://github.com/ahs85/MonitoR).